"Latter-day Saint Home Educators? What's that?"

 Audio Library Questions

-If we have a handout and a visual presentation (PDF format) for a class, they will show up under the Full Stream player on the class page.
+If we have a handout and a visual presentation (PDF format) for a class, they will show up under the class description on the class page.
 Here is an example of a class that has both.
-These resources are FREE to anyone with or without an Audio Library subscription or Membership.

 The visual presentation may be opened in a browser window, and from there can be downloaded to your device if you prefer (by clicking the download icon in the top right corner of the screen).